NanniCandido/it-governance-initiatives/README.md

 Contributed to IT governance by implementing best practices in asset risk management, service catalogues, and a help desk system.
 Mapped IT processes to improve organizational structure, alignment, and transparency, while deepening my understanding of user support workflows and change management.

 **Situation:**
-In response to federal IT governance mandates, TCE-RS needed to adopt a framework of best practices, governance, and compliance to professionalize and standardize how IT services were managed, requested, and delivered.
+In response to federal IT governance mandates, TCE-RS needed to adopt a framework of best practices, governance, and compliance to professionalize and standardize the management, request, and delivery of IT services.

 **Task:**
 Support the implementation of a structured IT governance program, including process standardization, service request automation, and improved operational transparency.